Tyulis/rawutil/README.md

 Returns the size of the data represented by the given `structure`.

-This function is kept to ensure compatibility with `struct`.
-However, rawutil structure are not always of a fixed length, as they use internal references and variable length formats.
+Rawutil structures are not always of a fixed length, as they use internal references and variable length formats.
-Hence `calcsize` only works on fixed-length structures, thus structures that only use :
+Hence `calcsize` only works on fixed-length structures, that only use :

 - Fixed-length format characters (basic types with set repeat count)
 - External references (`#0` type references, if you provide their value in `refdata`)
 - Iterators with fixed number of repeats (`2(…)` or `5[…]` will work)
 - Alignments (structures with `a` and `|`).
 As long as everything else is fixed, alignments are too.

-Trying to compute the size of a structure that includes any of those elements will raise an `FormatError` (basically, anything that depends on the data to read / write) :
+Trying to compute the size of a structure that includes any of the following will raise a `FormatError` (basically, anything that depends on the data to read / write) :

 - Variable-length format characters (namely `n` and `$`)
 - `{…}` iterators, as they depend on the amount of data remaining.